 If you or anyone you know has hurt a child, you may need to seek therapy and counseling to develop skills that allow you to cope with children's behavior and to discipline effectively.
 Who would hurt a child?
-Physical abuse occurs in families of all socioeconomic backgrounds, although children living in single parent, lower income households are at a higher risk of experiencing physical and sexual abuse.
+Physical abuse occurs in families of all socioeconomic backgrounds, although children living in single parent, lower-income households are at a higher risk of experiencing physical and sexual abuse.
 Regardless of these factors, any child, regardless of gender or age, could become a victim of physical abuse.

 Hurt a Child?
 Not Me!

 Don't think you could ever hurt a child?
-Hopefully not, but a landmark research study, Third National Incidence Study of Child Abuse and Neglect (Sedlak & Broadhurst, 1996), shows that children of single female parents, especially those where there is no connection with the father, carry significantly higher risk of becoming abusers.
+Hopefully not, but a landmark research study, Third National Incidence Study of Child Abuse and Neglect (Sedlak & Broadhurst, 1996), shows that children of single female parents, especially those where there is no connection with the father, carry a significantly higher risk of becoming abusers.

 This certainly does not mean that all single parents have the potential to engage in the physical abuse of children.
-Simply that physical abuse of children occurs in single parent households at twice the rate of those in two parent households.
+Simply that physical abuse of children occurs in single-parent households at twice the rate of those in two-parent households.

-The social isolation, lack of caregiver resources, and low levels of emotional support increase stress levels and the burdens of parenting in single parent households.
+The social isolation, lack of caregiver resources, and low levels of emotional support increase stress levels and the burdens of parenting in single-parent households.
 Single parents may lack adequate models from their pasts and often do not have the skills to make sound disciplinary choices.
 These factors all contribute to and can lead to the physical abuse of children.

 Lower Income Families at Higher Risk for Physical Abuse of Children